nibalizer/alphabot/README.txt

 	- Increase overall snarky attitude, possibly pulling replies into a list that will let trailbot pick a random reply based on the context.

+	- Add better error handling or new bits to sort_trips() for parsing trips with dates to datetime objects.

 Dependencies: